Treating mouth problems

 Certain muscles in your face help to move your jaw.
 The muscles can become stiff during radiotherapy or surgery to the back of the mouth and throat (pharynx).
 This is called Trismus.
 Your doctor or dentist may suggest some gentle jaw exercises to help prevent this becoming a permanent problem.
 If you are concerned, you can talk to a physiotherapist or speech and language therapist at the hospital.
 Ask your doctor, radiographer or nurse to refer you.

 If you have such a sore mouth that you can't eat at all, your doctor may suggest liquid tube feeds until your mouth recovers.
-The liquid food is carried into your stomach by a very thin tube that goes up your nose (a nasogastric tube).
+The liquid food is carried into your stomach by a very thin tube that goes up your nose (a nasogastric tube) or through the skin in your abdomen (gastrostomy tube).
 You may have to go into hospital to have the tube feeds, at least to start with.

 You can also contact our cancer information nurses.
 They would be happy to help.

 Doctors are looking at ways to prevent mouth problems after cancer treatment, or make the problems less severe.
 And they also want to find better ways to help people who develop mouth problems.
 You can find detailed information about some of the trials mentioned below on our clinical trials database.